Geobert/snowslide_site/README.md

 Optional

 * OLED, ssd1306 128x32 or 128x64 as you like, the latter looks better
-* rotary encoders EC11, If you are not sure take EC11E. *NEEDS TO SAY HOW MUCH MAX*
+* rotary encoders EC11, If you are not sure take EC11E.
+WARNING: my build doesn't include encoder so it wasn't tested.

 ## Steps